NA-MIC/ProjectWeek/PW41_2024_MIT/Projects/NewRadiologyAndPathologyDeepLearningModelsIntoMhubAi/README.md

 2. We started adapting a trained Rhabdomyosarcoma pathology model for MHub. the first part of the MHub pipeline works in our prototype but we arent processing the model ooutputs correctly yet.

+3. We completed a prototype implementation of the RMS model inside MHub.ai.
+This demonstrated that the MHub approach can be used for pathology as well as radiology models.
+Some cleanup is needed yet, but this was a lot of progress this week.

 # Illustrations